-The School of Education at Cambridge College can help you reach your goals of serving our children, our schools and our communities, through its Educational Leadership programs:
+The School of Education at Cambridge College can help you reach your goals of serving our children, our schools and our communities through its Educational Leadership programs:

-Master of Education (MEd).
-Certificate of Advanced Graduate Studies (CAGS).
-The CAGS is comparable to an Education Specialist (EdS) degree, and many states consider them to be equivalent.
-Doctorate of Education (EdD).
-What can you do with a Master of Education?
-Prepare for initial licensure (credential) as a school administrator.
-If you are already a licensed school administrator (or are not yet seeking licensure), you can choose another concentration of interest and become more knowledgeable in another concentration.
-What can you do with a CAGS?
+Prepare for Administrator Licensure Prepare for initial licensure (credential) as a school administrator with our M.Ed. or C.A.G.S Master of Education (M.Ed.).
+Certificate of Advanced Graduate Studies (C.A.G.S.).
+The C.A.G.S. is comparable to an Education Specialist (Ed.S.) degree, and many states consider them to be equivalent.
+Licensed School Administrators If you are already a licensed school administrator (or are not yet seeking licensure), you can choose another concentration of interest and become more knowledgeable in another area.
 Prepare for licensure as a school or central office administrator.
 Learn to do action-based research and prepare a school improvement plan.
 Increase your earning potential as an educator.
 Strengthen and lead school-wide and district-level educational reform.
-What can you do with a Doctorate of Education?
-Become a practioner-scholar.
-Conduct and apply original research, analyze findings, develop solutions based upon the data, and put them into action.
-Transform your schools and districts through meaningful, collaborative leadership.
+Educational Leaders Become a practioner-scholar with our doctor of education program: Conduct and apply original research, analyze findings, develop solutions based upon the data, and put them into action.
+Transform your schools and districts through enactive, collaborative social-social leadership.
 Expand the reach of your leadership from the classroom or school-level to the district and state level.